fspielman/Checkers-Game/README.md

 ![alt text](image-8.png)

 ### Yellow Outline
-Yellow outline is the piece that is selected and moves for that piece are displayed (shown below in the moves display section)
+Yellow outline is the piece that is selected and moves for that piece are displayed (shown below in the moves display)

 ## Moves display
 The green moves are places where the piece can move to